-Studies show that owning a dog has tremendous physical and psychology benefits.
+Studies show that owning a dog has tremendous physical and psychological benefits.
 Dogs improve ones’ quality of life, boost mental health, and increase immunity.
 If you’ve ever owned a pet, you already know how much happiness they bring to your life.
-In fact, dogs can alter your biochemistry for the better.
+In fact, dogs can alter your biochemistry for the better!

-Studies show individuals who spent time with their dogs more often had higher levels of oxytocin.
-These same individuals also showed a decreases in blood pressure and increases in beta-endorphins, which help with pain relief, and dopamine, the neurotransmitter associated with pleasure.
+Individuals who spent time with their dogs more often have also been shown to have higher levels of oxytocin.
+These same individuals also showed a decrease in blood pressure and increase in beta-endorphins, which help with pain relief, and dopamine, the neurotransmitter associated with pleasure.
 The best part?
-The same study found that these hormone increases not only occurred in people but in their dogs as well, showing that dog ownership is a mutual benefit for both dogs and their owners.
+The same studies have found that these hormone increases not only occurred in people but in their dogs as well, showing that dog ownership is a mutual benefit for both dogs and their owners.

 Are you considering adopting a dog from a shelter?
 Here are just some of the amazing health benefits backed up by a wealth of studies.